JKniaaa/SC1015-Mini-Project/README.md

 ---
 ### Problem Statements:
-**Main problem: Why are some Data Science professionals getting paid above the median salary?**
+**Main problem: Why are some Data Science professionals getting paid more than others?**

 *Potential Insights that can be obtained:*
 1. Distribution of salaries (USD) of Data Science professionals.